-Application for graduate study is made directly through the Graduate Division http://www.rgs.uci.edu/grad/prospective/admissions.htm.
+Application for graduate study is made directly through the Graduate Division https://apps.grad.uci.edu/ogsa/.
 Normally, each applicant for admission should have made contact with at least one Department faculty member whose research interests are related to those of the applicant.
 This is a natural recommendation for applicants to an educational program that will typically feature a period of close apprenticeship with a particular faculty member.

 Three sections of the Graduate Record Examination (GRE), Verbal, Quantitative, and Analytical Writing (or Analytical) are normally required for admission.
-Completed application documents include the application form, officially certified GRE results, official transcripts of previous university study, three letters of recommendation, and either TOEFL, TOEFL iBT or IELTS exam scores (for foreign-language students).
-These must reach the Department Office by January 1 for consideration for admission and support for the following Fall Quarter.
+Completed application documents include the application form, officially certified GRE results, official transcripts of previous university study, three letters of recommendation, and either TOEFL, TOEFL iBT or IELTS exam scores (for foreign-language applicants).
+These must reach the Department Office by December 1 for consideration for admission and support for the following Fall Quarter.